-Noting that intensity-based image registration can be computationally demanding, we also demonstrate that the proposed measure is fast to compute, in comparison with the implementations of the measures existing in the ITK-framework \cite{avants2014insight}.
-The registration framework, with the proposed measure, is implemented in C++/ITK, and its source code is available\footnote{Source code available from www.github.com/MIDA-group}.
+Noting that intensity-based image registration can be computationally demanding, we also include a study of execution time of (i) isolated distance and gradient computations through micro-benchmarks, and (ii) entire image registration tasks.
+We observe that the proposed measure is fast to compute in comparison with the implementations of the measures existing in the ITK-framework \cite{avants2014insight}.
+The proposed registration framework is implemented in C++/ITK, as well as in Python/NumPy/SciPy, and its source code is available\footnote{Source code available from www.github.com/MIDA-group}.